-Though the scenarios may be different between your experiences and brother Salim’s, at its core the justification of your behaviours by pointing to things outside of you is the same.
+Though the scenarios may be different between your experiences and brother Salim’s, at its core the justification of your behaviors by pointing to things outside of you is the same.

 The question I have for you is, what would happen if you stopped pointing fingers?

-You may be thinking right now, “How could that possibly be right, that all those pretty women in the street aren’t to blame for my unwanted sexual behaviours?”
+You may be thinking right now, “How could that possibly be right, that all those pretty women in the street aren’t to blame for my unwanted sexual behaviors?”